 - One bag of compressed pine shavings for bedding (3200 cubic inches)

-- One 5 pound bag of non-medicated chick starter feed for layer-type, dual purpose or broiler-type chicks
+- One 5 pound bag of unmedicated chick starter feed for layer-type, dual purpose or broiler-type chicks

-- Two, one-quart waterers with red water bases
+- One, one-quart waterer with red water base

 - One, one-quart feeder with feeder base

 - One heavy-duty heat lamp with ceramic socket and clamp*

 *The truth is, we hate infrared heat bulbs

 Please consider upgrading to one of the other heaters.
 250-watt infrared heat bulbs aren't the safest choice.
 People have been using them to raise chicks for decades, and they're economical upfront, so they're extremely popular.
 But because these bulbs can reach 435°, they pose a fire hazard.
 Therefore we are offering an upgrade to a much safer alternative at a discount: choose from

 the Cozy Coop Heater, or the overhead mount Sweeter Heater, or the 12" x 12" chick brooder heating plate.
 These heaters reach much safer temps and offer a whole host of benefits in addition to using less electricity.
 (Plus, you'll save off list price!)